 There are so many wonderful uses for chile lime salt, but probably the most well-known is for the fruit cups you will see in cities in Latin America, often referred to as Mexican street food.

-Here are some tips to be aware in making your own fruit cups with Tajín:
+Here are some tips when making your own fruit cups with Tajín:

 What is Mexican Chamoy?